Save The Cat! Beat Sheet Explained. What It Is, And How To Use It.

 1. Debate — The hero is hesitant to accept the call to action for the external goal. (page 12-25)

-1. Break into two — The hero decides to accept the call and enter a new world, beginning the second act. (page 25)
+1. Break into two — The hero accepts the call and enters a new world, beginning the second act. (page 25)

-1. B Story — We enter a new world, with a new subplot to introduce new character(s) to help the hero with the transition. (page 30)
+1. B Story — We enter a new world, with a new subplot to introduce new character(s) to help the hero transition. (page 30)

-1. Midpoint — The stakes get raised right as the external goal is in sight. (page 55)
+1. Midpoint — The stakes get raised as the external goal is in sight. (page 55)

 1. Bad guys close in — The challenges increase as the hero begins to lose (page 55-75)

-1. All is lost — The hero hits rock bottom and is furthest from their external and internal goal as can possibly be. (page 75)
+1. All is lost — The hero hits rock bottom and is as far from their external and internal goal as can be. (page 75)

 1. Dark night of the soul — In the face of defeat, the hero reconciles with their failure and confronts their fatal flaw to overcome it. (page 75-85)